robogeekcanada/noetic_robots/README.md

 3. PR2 Simulation
 4. Husky Simulation
 5. STDR Simulation
-6. Robonaut 2 Simulation (Progress Report available)
+6. Copernicus Simulation
-7. Baxter Simulation (Work in Progress)
+7. Robonaut 2 Simulation (Progress Report available)
-8. TALOS Simulation (Progress Report available)
+8. Baxter Simulation (Work in Progress)
-9. Copernicus Simulation (Work in Progress)
+9. TALOS Simulation (Progress Report available)

 More to come so stay tuned.
 If you would like me to work on a particular robot, please send me a request and I will work on it on my spare time.
 I list the robot simulations that are work in progress.
 It usually takes me 2-5 days to get them working.
 It all depends on my time availability and complexity.
 If you would like to contribute, that's also very welcome, send me a message to osilva@robogeekcanada.com and we can figure out how.